infi-pc/locatorjs/readme.md

 Each developer can setup their own IDE.

 ## Using

 ### Controls

 - **Option/Alt+d:** Enable/disable selection
 - **Press and hold Option/Alt**: Make boxes clickable on full surface (which can be more convinient than clicking on label)

 ### Disable LocatorJS on a single machine

 if you need to disable LocatorJS on your machine, but don't want to change shared settings, add `LOCATORJS=disabled` to your cookies.

 ### Custom link

 you can create custom links

 #### available variables

 - `filePath`: full path on your device
 - `line`
 - `column`

+## Troubleshooting

+### LocatorJS is not working

+Locator is made of two parts: compiler and runtime.
+Compiler adds data-locator-id attributes to JSX components.
+**Check some of your components and make sure they have data-locator-id attribute.** If they are missing, check if the Babel plugin is properly installed.

 ## Contributions

 Feel free to create issue or pull request.

 [more info](./contributig.md)